 We live in an uncertain world.
 Nobody can guarantee you a ticket to an IPL match, let alone life.
 It is important to be insured at all times to avoid any type of unpredictability.

 Life and medical insurance help individuals in the time of disparities and there are various schemes one may choose.

-Now, you might be thinking why you should pay a yearly premium when you’re hale and hearty.
+Now, you might be thinking about why you should pay a yearly premium when you’re hale and hearty.
 What if tomorrow you meet with an accident and are admitted in the hospital?
 Any good medical facility would charge you a sum which is off the roof.

 But if you are fully insured, you will not have to pay for the medical bill to a large extent.